supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/02-Analyze-data-with-sql.md

     The query uses the external data source to connect to the data lake, and the OPENROWSET function now only need to reference the relative path to the .csv files.

-8. Modify the code as follows to query the parquet files using the data source.
+8. Modify and re-run the code as follows to query the parquet files using the data source.

     ```sql
     SELECT *